 Many companies work across complex Excel sheets to get the figures to track these employee KPIs.
 But apps do exist to track them for you in the background.

-Automatic time trackers like Timley can track all of the figures needed to work out the above KPIs while you work.
-They log the time spent on different tasks and projects, show logged time against an employee’s weekly capacity, and break down billable vs. non-billable time in a simple dashboard.
+Automatic time trackers like Timely can track all of the figures needed to work out the above KPIs while you work.
+They automatically capture all time spent on different tasks and projects, and even break down hours worked by total capacity, overtime, and billable status.